 2.01 (c): Degree of Disability

 Participation in Special Olympics training and competition is open to persons with intellectual disabilities who meet the age requirements of this Section 2.01, and whether or not that person also has other mental or physical disabilities, so long as that person registers to participate in Special Olympics as required by these General Rules.

 A person is considered to have an intellectual disability for purposes of determining his or her eligibility to participate in Special Olympics if that person satisfies any one of the following requirements:

-(3) The person has a closely related developmental disability.
-A "closely related developmental disability" means having functional limitations in both general learning (such as IQ) and in adaptive skills (such as in recreation, work, independent living, self-direction, or self-care).
-However, persons whose functional limitations are based solely on a physical, behavioral, or emotional disability, or a specific learning or sensory disability, are not eligible to participate as Special Olympics athletes, but may be eligible to volunteer for Special Olympics.
+- The person has a closely related developmental disability.
+A "closely related developmental disability" means having functional limitations in both general learning (such as IQ) and adaptive skills (such as in recreation, work, independent living, self-direction, or self-care).
+However, persons whose functional limitations are based solely on a physical, behavioral, or emotional disability or a specific learning or sensory disability are not eligible to participate as Special Olympics athletes but may be eligible to volunteer for Special Olympics.

 2.01 (e): Preserving Flexibility in Identifying Eligible Athletes

-An Accredited Program may request limited permission from SOI to depart from the eligibility requirements identified in subsection (d) above if the Accredited Program believes that there are exceptional circumstances which warrant such a departure, and so notifies SOI in writing.
-SOI will consider such requests promptly, but shall have the final authority in determining whether any departure or exception is appropriate.
+An Accredited Program may request limited permission from SOI to depart from the eligibility requirements identified in subsection (d) above if the Accredited Program believes that there are exceptional circumstances that warrant such a departure and so notify SOI in writing.
+SOI will consider such requests promptly but shall have the final authority in determining whether any departure or exception is appropriate.

 Section 2.02: Registration of Athletes

 2.02 (a): Required Procedures